 Velocity is a simple measurement of story points completed in an iteration.
 When a team is trying to decide how many user stories to commit to at the start of a sprint, looking at “yesterday’s weather” (another term used for the previous sprint’s velocity) can be a decent guiding factor.
 Most scrum teams use their previous sprint’s velocity as a rough estimate of how many story points they can commit to in the new sprint.
 Velocity is not the only factor to consider when committing to a new sprint of work, but it’s usefulness comes from being an empirical observation of what actually gets done; it doesn’t depend on gut instincts or predictions.

 If velocity is so simple, what could go wrong?
-This article will look at the top five mistakes scrum teams make when using velocity and show how to correct them.
+This article will look at the top 5 ways scrum teams misuse velocity and how to correct them.

 1. Not using velocity to predict

 Hands down the number one mistake I see scrum teams make with velocity is not using it at all.
 So frequently, teams will diligently measure their velocity at each sprint review, but when it comes time later that same day for sprint planning, they will forget to look at the number when pulling in work for the new sprint.
 Often, teams fall into a habit of bringing in some round number, for example, 30 points every sprint, and they follow that number even while their velocity fluctuates between 10 and 40.
 They might not even take into account how many story points were carried over from the last sprint!

 We often feel embarrassed or disappointed when our velocity shows that our estimates have been too optimistic, but it is crucial that we stay agile and adapt in these situations.

 There’s a simple fix for this problem: velocity is a useful tool, but only if you use it!!
 Begin every sprint planning meeting by determining how many story points ought to be brought in.
 Then, when the team has finished selecting new work, remind yourselves again what your velocity is and discuss whether you have been realistic with your sprint commitment.